apache/doris/docs/en/docs/sql-manual/sql-reference/Data-Manipulation-Statements/Load/BROKER-LOAD.md

     )
     ````

-   `my_table` must be an Unqiue Key model table with Sequence Col specified.
+   `my_table` must be an Unique Key model table with Sequence Col specified.
 The data will be ordered according to the value of the `source_sequence` column in the source data.

 10. Import a batch of data from HDFS, specify the file format as `json`, and specify parameters of `json_root` and `jsonpaths`.